contentful/contentful_model/README.md

 ```

 Adding this second parameter defines a method called `root_page` on the class, so you can get the root easily.
 Your proc needs to return one object.

-#### An aside on the Contentful UI
-There isn't a way to see the parent of a child entity, when you're looking at the child entity.
-This is something the Contentful gang are thinking about solving, we hear.

 ## Preview mode
 You might want to hit the preview API.
 Our [contentful_rails](https://github.com/errorstudio/contentful_rails) gem uses it, for example.